BenNesson/DevBlog/content/posts/scarlet/index.md

 Ultimately, it was kind of a fluke that it had worked before.
 The reason we hadn't been hitting the bug previously is because WebDataConnectors had previously been implemented with QtWebKit instead of QtWebEngine.
 And WebKit just didn't happen to call `QueryDosDeviceW` on `C:`, so this never came up.

 As far as resolving via a code change, we really didn't have a lot of options.
 If the Run-As User for a service is an Admin, Windows _will_ run that service elevated.
 And there really just _isn't_ a way for an elevated process to get a non-elevated token.
 You can try cloning one off of a non-elevated process, but there's no clean way to _find_ a non-elevated process to use for that, or ensure one is running.
 You can't do it via a service, that's just begging the question.
-And you can't assume the Run-As User is actually logged into the machine and running explorer.exe or anything.
+And you can't assume the Run-As User is actually logged into the machine and running explorer.exe or anything, because it's entirely likely that that user was created specifically to run Tableau Server, and isn't used for anything else.

 In the end, this really just ended up acting as a forcing function for us updating our guidance to recommend _against_ using an Administrator account as the Run-As User.
 This was something we had apparently been moving toward for some time anyway; it's not a great security practice, and so far as I could determine was really only something we ever suggested because it was a quick shortcut to giving the Run-As User the various permissions it needed.
 But over the years, we'd refined and adjusted enough other things that it really wasn't necessary, and it remaining part of the guidance was basically an artifact.

 ### Conclusions
 I feel like this one went pretty well as a first run of the whole Bug Detective concept.
 It had a lot of the hits: obscure Windows guts, SysInternals tools, disassembling OS code to rip answers out of it…  Not to mention, the first appearance of Breakpoint Exceptions!
-And between the security token stuff, the Windows Object Manager stuff, and the Tableau Server stuff, it had plenty of the "I'm only as much of an expert in this as I've needed to become over the last two or three days' worth of digging" that tended to be a hallmark of so many of these investigations.
+And between the security token stuff, the Windows Object Manager stuff, and the Tableau Server stuff, it had plenty of the "I didn't know anything about this three days ago and now people think I'm an expert" that tended to be a hallmark of so many of these investigations.

-Turnaround time wasn't too bad considering the depth of the problem.
+Turnaround time wasn't too bad considering the depth of the problem (and the wait times involved in server stuff).
 Subtracting a couple weeks for a birthday trip and wrapping up some other unrelated work, it was maybe three or four weeks of investigation from the beginning of the fire drill until the cause was understood and we were talking about resolutions, and another two or three weeks from there until we were turning out the lights on it.

 Difficulty-wise: not the most impossible solve, to be honest.
 Tough, but doable.
 I'm sure plenty of subject matter experts would have known that that deny-the-Admin-group trick wouldn't work and would cause weird access errors, but that's definitely a flavor of "hindsight is 20/20".
+Pretty sure that particular code dated back _a ways_.

-And not especially weird.
+And not _especially_ weird.
 Technical and esoteric, sure; it's a good candidate for Doc-Brown technobabbling at someone.
 But it doesn't have a real "Wait, _what?_" moment in it like I always love to get.

 So overall, I think I'll give it a 7 out of 10.
 Good first adventure[^12].